lsvmello/elastictabstops.nvim/README.md

 This is a hack implementation of [Elastic Tabstops](https://nickgravgaard.com/elastic-tabstops) for Neovim.

 It's a hack because:
 1. I couldn't find a way to get the "rendered line" and Neovim adds a different spacing for tabs.
-Then I took advantage of setting `lcs-tab` as _nil_ then Neovim always render it as `^I`.
+Then I took advantage of setting tab's listchars (see `h: lcs-tab`) as _nil_ then Neovim always render it as `^I`.
-1. The plugin hides the `^I` with an overlay _extmark_ and then add the dynamic spacing using an inline _extmark_.
+1. Then this plugin hides the `^I` with an overlay _extmark_ and then add the dynamic spacing using an inline _extmark_.
 1. The _extmarks_ are build on every change.
 I might improve this later if needed.

 Check `:help api-extended-marks` for more information about _extmarks_